-Life Coaching Tip: Although you may have memories of places where you’ve felt joy, there is really no such thing as a “happy place”.
-Happiness isn’t a place or a circumstance at all.
-It’s a state of mind that begins with a decision of intentional thought.
-It’s an emotion that often comes up when you choose to settle into thoughts of gratitude, connection, and love, and it’s available to you anytime, anywhere.
+Life Coaching Tip: Although you may have memories of places where you’ve felt joy, there’s no such thing as a “happy place.”
+Happiness isn’t a place at all.
+It’s a state of mind.
+It begins with intentional thoughts that ignite feelings of gratitude, connection, and love—and it’s available to you anytime—anywhere!

 I’m guilty of saying it.